fabrice-ducos/tclbuild/README.md

 ### For the impatient

 Just type `make`
-All what you need (binaries, libraries, header files) will be created in the `local` directory.
+The sources from stable versions will be downloaded and compiled, and all what you need (binaries, libraries, header files) will be created in the `local` directory.
-Especially, you can find the binaries under `local/bin`.
+Especially, you will find the binaries under `local/bin`.

 You can copy the directories wherever you need (e.g. under `/usr/local`).
 `tclbuild` doesn't currently perform an automatic installation in system directories to avoid overwriting a working installation.